tigera-solutions/eks-workshop-prep/README.md

    aws eks describe-cluster --name $CLUSTERNAME --region $REGION
    ```

-4. Verify you have API access to your new AKS cluster
+4. Verify you have API access to your new EKS cluster

    ```bash
    kubectl get nodes
    ```

-   The output will be something similar to the this:
+   The output will be something similar to:

    <pre>
    NAME                                              STATUS   ROLES    AGE   VERSION